SydneyBioX/CiteFuse/README.md

 ## Vignette

-You can find the vignette at our webiste: https://sydneybiox.github.io/CiteFuse/index.html.
+You can find the vignette at our website: https://sydneybiox.github.io/CiteFuse/articles/CiteFuse.html.

 ## CiteFuse overview